fsschmitt/website/content/blog/cloud-native-monitoring-app-health/index.md

 This would enable us to understand that our application was showing some unhealthy symptoms that would need to be explored within our code on what was causing our application to stop responding every 30s.

 Nonetheless by implementing our `Readiness` and `Liveness` probe, we have made sure that our pod health status reflects our application's health, as well as Kubernetes is aware of these metrics and is able to react accordingly.
-In this case, by restarting the pods every time it is unhealthy will bring the pod back to an healthy state, being able to reply `pong` to our customers, decreasing the downtime of our so much valued service.
+In this case, by restarting the pods every time it is unhealthy will bring the pod back to a healthy state, being able to reply `pong` to our customers, decreasing the downtime of our so much valued service.

 ## Conclusion